alpaddesai/VLSI_Design/README.md

-# Digital Iintegrated Circuit VLSI Design
+# Digital Integrated Circuit VLSI Design

 Provides and overview of the Dgital IC VLSI Design project.